PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Alias: None

-The default behavior is to download and extract the .ZIP package, then install the latest stable release of PowerShell into the user scope allowed by permissions.
+The default behavior is to download and extract the .ZIP package, then install the latest LTS release of PowerShell into the user scope allowed by permissions.
 If with administrative privilege, install to the scope of AllUsers.
 If user does not have administrative privilege, install to the scope CurrentUser.

 - The package install location - $env:LOCALAPPDATA\Microsoft\pwsh
+  - Downloaded packages should be certificate signature verified before installation.
+  - Failure of the signature should return an error message and stop performing installation.
 - The installer should update the Users PATH for pwsh
 - The installer should enable Microsoft Updates for scope AllUsers.
 Due to permission requirements, the scope CurrentUser will require manual updating.